erickmeline/mern-template/README.md

 The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.

+## Usage

+Do not use as a direct clone.
+Copy these files into a NEW repository.

 ## Starting the app locally

 Start by installing front and backend dependencies.
 While in this directory, run the following command: